-The United Arab Emirates ("UAE"), and particularly the emirate of Dubai, has acquired the moniker "the city of gold" with a good cause.
+The United Arab Emirates (UAE) has emerged as a major player in the global gold industry over the past few decades, with Dubai serving as one of the largest gold trading hubs in the world.
+UAE, and particularly the emirate of Dubai, has acquired the moniker "the city of gold" with a good cause.
 In 2020, gold accounted for 29 percent of the nation's overall non-oil foreign trade exports, and the UAE is presently the fourth biggest country in the world for gold imports, accounting for 11 percent of all worldwide gold exports.
+However, this growth has also brought with it an increased risk of money laundering, with the gold industry being a common route for illicit funds to enter the financial system.
+Despite efforts by regulators to combat money laundering, there have been several high-profile cases involving the UAE's gold industry in recent years.

 The Dubai Multi Commodities Centre ("DMCC"), the world's largest free zone of its kind, to the bustling gold souks and vast malls that house high-end fashion and jewelry brands, all combine to entice tens of thousands, if not hundreds of thousands, of individuals and enterprises to serve in the precious metals and stones sector in the nation.